The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

 This is really just stuff you've done before!
 The only complicated part is that our form has more, and more complex, inputs.
 Once you get the data, you just need to render it out onto the page.
 Remember, every time you load a new pokemon, the personalized data should disappear!

 A single word of caution: do not use innerHTML.
 That's because you're taking user entered data now, and we don't want to accidentally enter malicious data into our DOM.
 Use `createElement` and `appendChild` to add the data to the DOM.

+## Step BONUS: Maintaining personalized information
+## Check for undestanding
+- How could you save an associate the customized data to the pokemon?

+By default, any customized data gets blown away with a new pokemon loading.
+But what if it didn't?
+So if you customize your Bulbasaur, fetch a new pokemon, and then **fetch bulbasaur again** the customized data would appear!

 ## Step BONUS: Styling
 ### Check for understanding